crisoja/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/test/java/com/parkinglot/README.md

 Given a smart parking boy who manage two parking lots, bot without any position and a car When smart parking boy park the car
 Then return nothing with error message "No available position"

+# story 6

+[x] Case 1
+Given a super smart parking boy who manage two parking lots, both with available position, and a car When super smart parking boy park the car
+Then the car will be parked to the first parking lot

+[] Case 2
+Given a super smart parking boy, who manage two parking lots, first parking lot has larger available position rate than second parking lot, and a car
+When super smart parking boy park the car
+Then the car will be parked to the second parking lot

+[] Case 3
+Given a smart parking boy, who manage two parking lots, second parking lot has arger available position rate than first parking lot, and a car
+When smart parking boy park the car
+Then the car will be parked to the first parking lot

+[] Case 4
+Given a super smart parking boy, who manage two parking lots, and an unrecognized ticket, When standard parking boy fetch the car,
+Then return nothing with error message "Unrecognized parking ticket"

+[] Case 5
+Given a super smart parking boy, who manage two parking lots and a used ticket, When super smart parking boy fetch the car then return nothing with error message "Unrecognized parking ticket"

+[] Case 6
+Given a super smart parking boy who manage two parking lots, bot without any position and a car When super smart parking boy park the car
+Then return nothing with error message "No available position"